ysndr/MSc-Thesis/chapter/related-work.md

 For those non-technical users, a light editor would be more adapted, or even one that is directly integrated into their business application.
 The authors of [@bunderMultieditorSupportDomainSpecific2020] present how Xtext can generate an LSP server for a custom DSL, providing multi-editor support.
 The authors especially mention the Monaco Editor [@MonacoEditor2022], a reusable HTML component for code editing using web technologies.
-It is used in products like VSCode [@VisualStudioCode], Theia [@vogeleclipse] and other web accessible code editors.
+It is used in products like VSCode^[https://github.com/Frege/eclipse-plugin], Theia [@vogeleclipse] and other web accessible code editors.
 The Monaco Editor supports the LSP as a client (that is, on the editor side).
 Such LSP-capable web editors make integrating DSLs directly into web applications easier than ever before.